 This minor focuses on the application of ecological knowledge to durable management of insect pests.
-Insects are the most diverse group of organisms (1 million described species – total number estimated to be 6 million species).
+Insects are the most diverse group of organisms (1 million described species – total number estimated to be 6 million species) that provide many ecosystem services.
 Of the 1 million known species, about 5000 (0.5 %) are pests that feed on our crops, our houses or transmit diseases.

 The management of insect pests has often been considered to be reached by simple technological solutions (DDT, GM crops etc.).
 However, the most durable solutions to insect pests that have been developed, are those that seriously consider the ecology of the pests and integrate the solution into the pest's ecology.
 Biological control has a long history of success and Wageningen has made important contributions to this.
 The Wageningen approach is to develop profound knowledge of the ecology of pest and natural enemies first and then to utilise this in setting up a durable biological control programme.

 This minor specifically addresses durable insect control by connecting basic ecological knowledge of insects with applications.
 Modern ecology covers different levels of biological integration ranging from genes to communities and this integrated approach is reflected in this minor as well.

 After successful completion of this minor students are expected to be able to:

 - demonstrate insight into the (molecular) ecology of insects in the context of the unique biological features characteristic of insects and understand the importance of characteristics for biological control;

 - recognize state-of-the-art scientific advances in the behaviour, ecological genetics, life-history evolution, reproduction and adaptation to extreme environmental conditions of insects;